Accredited training

 • Strong knowledge of the Australian family law environment

-• Firsthand experience facilitating dispute resolution in virtual settings
+• Firsthand experience facilitating dispute resolution in virtual settings.

 Enrolment and course access